Fee Waiver Policy

 The applicant will only be charged the cost for one certificate and the fee for the second certificate will be waived.

-If any court orders the Registry to register a name for a child with a proposed name, the registration fee for the change of name will be waived.
-The certificate fee/s will apply.
+If any court orders a change of name for a child, the registration and certificate fee will be waived.

 Where a deceased body has been donated for research, fees for the issue of a certificate to enable the disposal of human remains will be waived.